snoyberg/snoyman.com/content/reveal/economic-argument-functional-programming.md

 * Need more articles in popular publications
 * Gotten good traction with examples from Fintec
 * Facebook's articles have made waves
-* Point to examples of downsides of current language
-* Example: DevOps is seeing a boom right now

 <aside class="notes" data-markdown>
 My request: everyone in this virtual room should start talking more, in public, about the successes they've had with functional programming.